raycast/extensions/extensions/say-no-to-notch/NOTE.md

 > ```
 > Error: We are restricting public organisation extensions for the moment.
 Ping `@pedro` on Slack to discuss it. (say-no-to-notch)
 > ```
+>
+> So, for now, we have to publish the extension under our personal account.

 ## Publish Extension